Find Affordable College Courses

 Full Journalism at Youngstown State University Report

-Mount Vernon Nazarene University came in at #9 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Ohio ranking.
-MVNU is a small private not-for-profit school located in the distant town of Mount Vernon.
+With a ranking of #9, Mount Vernon Nazarene University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
+MVNU is a small private not-for-profit school located in the town of Mount Vernon.

 Women make up 43% of the journalism majors at the school.